-Even though the puck did not hit any person or object before leaving the rink, the goalkeeper did not have control of the puck prior to the puck being batted out of the playing area.
-Had the goalkeeper caught the puck first, thereby gaining control, and then batted the puck directly out of the playing area, a minor penalty for delay of game would be required.
+Had the goalkeeper caught the puck first, thereby gaining control, and then deliberately batted the puck directly out of the playing area, a minor penalty for delay of game would be required.

-When a goal post has been displaced intentionally, does the Referee or Linesman stop the play?
+When a goal post has been displaced intentionally, does the Referee or Linesperson stop the play?